OpenMPT/openmpt/installer/packageTemplate/readme.txt

 Migrating from OpenMPT 1.17
 ---------------------------

-If you have an existing installation of OpenMPT 1.17 and wish to re-use its settings, copy your mptrack.ini and plugin.cache to %appdata%\OpenMPT (or the directory into which you installed OpenMPT if you used portable mode).
+Unless you install OpenMPT in portable mode, all settings are now stored in
+%appdata%\OpenMPT.
+The installer will automatically try to move all settings to the new folder - Migration is done automatically.

 Uninstallation
 --------------

 An uninstaller is provided.
-Don't worry, it will ask you if you want to keep your personal settings, nothing will automatically be deleted.
+Don't worry, it will ask you if you want to keep your personal settings, none of these will be deleted automatically.

 Changes